swt30/thesis/chapters/01-introduction/01-introduction.md

 1. Under what conditions, and how strongly, does temperature affect the observable properties of a water-rich super-Earth?

-2. How does this change when a vapour atmosphere is included on the models?
+2. How does this change when a vapour atmosphere is included in the models?

 3. How do different modes of heating and energy transport affect the interpretation of a watery planet?